Manta-Network/docs/docs/concepts/ZKP.md

 ### The three circuits

-MantaPay has three circuits:
+MantaPay has three zk-powered circuits:
-* **ToPrivate**: Privatizes an asset, realizing it as a [zkAsset](./zkAsset.md) and putting it in the private Shielded Pool. zkAssets can then be used in private transfers.
+* **ToPrivate**: Privatizes an asset, realizing it as a [zkAsset](./zkAsset.md) and depositing it in the private Shielded Pool. zkAssets can then be used in private transfers.
 * **PrivateTransfer**: Sends a zkAsset to a [zkAddress](./zkAddress.md) privately.
-* **ToPublic**: Reclaims a zkAsset to get the equivalent amount of Asset in your wallet.
+* **ToPublic**: Reclaims a zkAsset to get the equivalent amount of Asset in your public wallet.